 The good news for anyone who is suffering from this type of addiction is they can be relieved of this burden once they seek help.
 However, following an alcohol detox guide, recovering and maintaining sobriety does not keep the disease off their minds.
 One silver lining is giving up the addiction, the same energy used to sustain alcohol abuse can be expended elsewhere – like on the job.

 Getting back to normal for days and weeks after completing a rehabilitation program, reaching a level of normalcy amid the stress may feel daunting.
-This can be particularly difficult once it
+This can be particularly difficult once it is time to return to work.
+Quite often, a person’s alcohol addiction impacted his or her job performance.
+When this is the case, the fact that those negative behaviors almost jeopardized the person’s career can leave a lot of questions.

 The person may wonder if acceptance is ever a possibility when coworkers may have witnessed some of the fallout from the addiction.
 The person remembers disastrous mistakes that made the rumors and coming close to losing it all.
 A damaged professional reputation and relationships can make returning to work less appealing.
 However, returning to work might be the best replacement for the alcohol addiction.